paul-wolf/yewdoc-client/readme.md

   utility, you can do normal shell piping in and out, grep, etc.

-The target users are those who prefer to work in a single context, such as command-line without the mental overhead of switching back and forth between a shell and the host OS GUI.
+The target users are those who prefer to work in a single context, such as command line without the overhead of switching back and forth between a shell and the host OS GUI.
 When working regularly on the command line, it is a considerable annoyance to have to break out to use the host OS file management app to find files and use the mouse.
 Yewdoc lets the user seamlessly browse and operate on her collection of text files.
 These can be snippets, larger documents, notes, etc. Exporting to other formats is easy and natural.